-The Interface page (refer to the figure below) shows status information about the various interfaces.
-To access the interface page, select Settings > interface > Interface.
+The Interface page shows status information about the various interfaces.

+To access the interface page:

+- 1. On the left navigation pane, click on 🗮 and select Nodes. - 2.
+Click on a node for which you want to set the interface settings. - 3.
+Select Settings > Interface > Interface.
 The page provides the following information: